 Everything that makes Nepal "difficult" for industry makes it perfect for homestays.

 Eight of the world's ten highest peaks are in Nepal, including Everest.
-This asset:
+This natural asset cannot be built with money, cannot be replicated by competitors, exists in every mountain village, and requires zero investment to create.

 Vietnam can build cheaper factories.
 Bangladesh can train garment workers for less.
 But no country can manufacture the Himalayas.